Kannamma Cooks

 tamil-chinna-vengayam-onion-sambar-recipe-cook-dal

 Heat sesame oil (Nalla ennai / Gingely oil ) in a pan until hot.
 Add in the mustard seeds, cumin seeds, fenugreek seeds and asafoetida.
-Let it splutter.
+Let it crackle.
 Add in the small onions and saute till soft and translucent in medium flame.
 Roughly about 3-4 minutes.

 tamil-chinna-vengayam-onion-sambar-recipe-fry-onions